berraknil/perspectives/README.md

-Created with React, React-Router v4, Redux, Redux-Promise, fetching data from Wordpress REST API using Axios.
-Deployed with Zeit's Now.
+Created with React and React-Router v4.

 See the website in action
 https://perspectives-gzfmewkdom.now.sh